Deserpidine / methyclothiazide Side Effects

 Other effects associated with deserpidine use include dryness of mouth, increased salivation, weight gain, muscle aches and deafness.[Ref]

 New or worsened renal insufficiency associated with bendroflumethiazide therapy is a probable sign of intravascular volume depletion, and serves as a signal to reduce or withhold therapy.
 Rare cases of allergic interstitial nephritis have been associated with some thiazide diuretics.[Ref]

 1. "Product Information.
 Enduronyl (deserpidine-methyclothiazide)" Abbott Pharmaceutical, Abbott Park, IL.

-Not all side effects for deserpidine / methyclothiazide may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of deserpidine / methyclothiazide may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about deserpidine/methyclothiazide

 - During Pregnancy